flatironinstitute/sciware/10_EnvShell/main.md

     conda deactivate
 ```
 Pros:
-- Can install non-python packages, even cross-platform (!)
+- Can install non-python packages, even cross-platform
-- Useful for difficult to install packages (i.e. tensorflow)
+- Useful for difficult to install packages (e.g. tensorflow)
-- Multiple environments in a central repository - different pythons and packages for different projects
+- Multiple environments in a central repository

 Cons:
-- Libraries can sometimes conflict with modules and system libraries, aka `shadowing` - care sometimes needed
+- Libraries can sometimes conflict: `shadowing`
 - Uses a __lot__ of files.
-Using many environments can hit your filecount quota in your home directory
+Can hit filecount quota
-- Installing and uninstalling packages (transactions) can be quite slow on shared file systems
+- [Un]installing packages (transactions) can be quite slow

 #### venv (virtualenv)